Ujjwal007-walle/Helmet-Detection/README.md

 ---

+📈 Results

+Real-time detection of bike riders with/without helmets.

+Can be extended for traffic monitoring and automated challan systems.

+📌 Future Scope

+Integration with CCTV cameras for live monitoring.

+Deployment on edge devices like Raspberry Pi.

+Combining helmet detection with license plate recognition.

+🙌 Acknowledgments

+Dataset from Roboflow Universe

+YOLOv11 by Ultralytics

+Tutorial reference: Helmet Detection using YOLO11 Complete Tutorial by DSwithBappy

 ## 🚀 Usage

 After cloning the repository, open the project in **Google Colab** and run the following commands step by step: